Green works and nature-based solutions to address climate and nature crises

 Perfil dos participantes

 The course targets professionals involved in designing and implementing local, sectoral, national and global strategies for the transition to greener economies and climate change adaptation working in developing countries.
-The course specifically targets: - Government officials operating at the local, provincial and national level; - ILO, UN staff and development practitioners; - Donor organizations who are working or would like to work on climate change - adaptation and just transition; - Public investment and employment policy advisors; - Research and education institutions.
+The course specifically targets: - Government officials operating at the local, provincial and national level; - ILO, UN staff and development practitioners; - Donor organizations who are working or would like to work on climate change - Adaptation and just transition; - Public investment and employment policy advisors; - Research and education institutions.

 What?